Example Project risks – good and bad practice:

-Assuming any of the above are true, we can identify strategies and actions to mitigate both likelihood of the risk occurring (where possible), and (always) its consequences should it still occur.
+Assuming any of the above is true, we can identify strategies and actions to mitigate both likelihood of the risk occurring (where possible), and (always) its consequences should it still occur.
 That is real management of risk on projects.

 Want to improve how risk is managed on your projects?

 - Footnote – PMBoK backing-out of recent trend: The PMI’s PMBoK® Edition 5, in 2013 published the following note in relation to its updates on project risk management, in Section X1.19 Section 11: “changes were made to move the emphasis away from the use of the term “positive risk” toward “opportunity” in line with feedback from the Project Management community”.